RoboSubLA/SeniorDesign21-22/README.md

 We will use ROS to set up different nodes in our system.
 A node works as a component which can subscribe to data from other nodes as well as publish their own data.
 This way we can break down our system, and work on the separate parts.

 #### User Interface
-The user interface is where we display
- - Video
- - Sensor Data
- - Logs
- - Parameter Calibration & Selection

 #### Mission Planning